About The Combustion Institute

 The international combustion community currently addresses 13 colloquia categories.

-Gas-Phase Reaction Kinetics including the kinetics of hydrocarbons and oxygenated fuels, formation of gaseous pollutants, elementary reactions, mechanism generation, reduction and uncertainty quantification.
+Gas-phase reaction kinetics including the kinetics of hydrocarbons and oxygenated fuels, formation of gaseous pollutants, elementary reactions, and mechanism generation and reduction.

 Diagnostics including the development and application of diagnostic techniques and sensors for the understanding and control of combustion and reacting flow phenomena.

-Laminar Flames including their ignition, structure, propagation, extinction, stabilization, dynamics, and instabilities.
+Laminar flames including experiments, theory, and modeling applied to ignition, structure, propagation, extinction, stabilization, dynamics, and instabilities.

-Turbulent Flames including their ignition, structure, propagation, extinction, stabilization, dynamics, and instabilities, and modeling of turbulence chemistry interaction.
+Turbulent flames including experiments, theory, and modeling applied to ignition, structure, propagation, extinction, stabilization, dynamics, and instabilities.

-Detonations, Explosions, and Supersonic Combustion including flame acceleration, DDT, and pulse-detonation-, constant volume combustion-, and scramjet-engines.
+Detonation, explosion, and supersonic combustion including flame acceleration, DDT, rotating- and pulse-detonation engines, constant volume combustion engines, and scramjet-engines.